We make The Deuce of Spades and MoonLight tents Tear Strength | TheTentLab

 tensile strength that a tent primarily needs, and all fabrics available are WAY overkill on tensile strength.

 Back in the day, I took it upon myself to ask repair departments of my clients (and Kelty, of course, when I was there) what, if any repairs they saw that were caused by the tear strength being too low.
 Tents age, UV damages fabric, surely there should be some indication of a lower limit to tear strength in use.
 But the answer was always no. No repairs ever because tear strength was too low.
-Actually is was quite striking.
+Actually it was quite striking.
 There were even tents sent in for repair that you could literally push your finger through which weren't being sent back to be fixed because of that; the customer hadn't damaged it and it was sent back for something else entirely!

 As to abrasion resistance or puncture resistance, ALL the lightweight fabrics we use are just terrible – it takes the barest swoosh against a sharp rock or a gnarled tree to put a bunch of holes or a tear into a rainfly.
 About the only thing one can say about higher tear strength is that there's the theoretical possibility (and hope) that a tear won't propagate as much in a higher tear strength fabric.
 But prevent a tear?
 No way.
 This is when having some of the truly excellent repair tapes available can really save the day.
 I love modern repair tapes.
 They're so good, even a floor repair with one of the tapes we mention is extremely waterproof.
 True: I've even used these tapes to repair an actively spurting garden hose - right over the spurt - and it stopped the leak just like that!
 The stuff is just amazing!

 Probably now would be a good time to also mention that the acceptability of any particular tear strength depends on the USER and their expectations — especially as regards the floor.
-Because the MoonLights are made to be genuine backpack tents, they use 30D floors which are far LESS prone to accumulating little rips than the 15D* and 20D* nylon fabrics used in the lightest tents available.
+Because the MoonLights are made to be genuine backpacking tents, they use 30D floors which are far LESS prone to accumulating little rips than the 15D* and 20D* nylon fabrics used in the lightest tents available.
 But the flip side is that our 30D floors, are also MORE prone to accumulating little rips and tears than heavier fabrics like 40D (and heavier).
 No news there.
 So the tent feature - being lightweight and compressible - is why user's need to be familiar with those fantastic repair tapes we keep mentioning.
 This is part and parcel of the current set of tradeoffs of the MoonLight tents.
 I'll even go as far to say that if these tents never got little rips and tears in them, then it would signal that the fabrics are

 too heavy.
 As a backpacker, that's pretty much my attitude on all my fabric based gear.